rockobonaparte/cloaca/listcomp.md

 These are some notes on working with list comprehensions and particularly how to generate code for them.

+## Parsing
+The actual Python grammar is much cleaner about detecting a list comprehension than the grammar I'm using for Cloaca.
+That Python3 grammar came from... somewhere.
+Maybe it's a really old Python grammar?

+Anyways, a list comprehension will pass through the AtomSquareBrackets visitor and will have comp_for defined:
+`context.testlist_comp().comp_for().GetText()`

+There's a problem in the parsing rule! :(
+The list comprehension is getting rid of all the white space, so [x for x in y], the comp_for becomes "[", "xforxiny", "]" n/m the children of comp_for are okay._

 ## Reference

 Using a base loop that just assigns each element to the new list like a copy.